aiven/devportal/docs/products/redis/howto/migrate-aiven-redis.rst

             failed  scan    invalid password

--> To migrate to an existing Aiven for Redis service
+Migrate to an existing Aiven for Redis service
 ----------------------------------------------------

 Migrate to an existing Aiven for Redis service by updating the service configuration::

     $ avn service update --project test -c migration.host="master.jappja-redis.kdrxxz.euw1.cache.amazonaws.com" -c migration.port=6379 -c migration.password=<password> redis

--> To remove migration from configuration
+Remove migration from configuration
 ---------------------------------------------
 Migration is one-time operation - once the status is ``done``, the migration cannot be restarted.
 If you need to run migration again, you should first remove it from the configuration, and then configure it again::